 Cultural resources are unique, non-renewable resources.
-Utility-scale solar energy facilities could impact cultural resources in and around the areas where they are built.
+Utility-scale onshore wind energy facilities could impact historic and cultural resources in and around the areas where they are built.
 The potential for impacts is related to the amount of land disturbance and the location of the facility.
 Impacts include effects to the cultural landscape and reduction in accessibility to cultural site locations.